jperkin/notes/gcc-cpp-stdc/README.md

 #if !defined(__cplusplus) && defined(__STDC_VERSION__) ...
 ```

-and that is enough to at least fix the scipy build shown above, but this is
+and that is indeed enough to at least fix the scipy build shown above, but this
-tedious to perform across multiple third-party packages, and will continue to
+is tedious to perform across multiple third-party packages, and would require
-be a problem into the future.
+continued maintenance into the future.

 ## Fix

 Let's instead try to remove the offending code from GCC itself.

 <https://github.com/TritonDataCenter/pkgsrc-extra/commit/500d3d50f26538c4b57810f35986f4a181753a3b>

+This is currently running through a bulk build to see if there is any fallout.